VLatunoV/RayTracer/README.md

 # RayTracer
 An educational ray tracer.
 It is meant to be a complete application, but can be used as a library-like package.
+The project uses [GL](https://github.com/go-gl/gl)/[GLFW](https://github.com/go-gl/glfw) for visualization, but can be replaced with a custom solution (eg. in-memory store, write to file).

 ## Prerequisites
 * Go compiler